judyz94/judyz94/README.md

 ### Hello, my name is Judy Zapata

-I'm a full stack software developer for more than two years.
+I am a full stack software developer with 4 years of experience.
 I develop with PHP with Laravel on the back side and with Vue.js, HTML, CSS and Bootstrap on the front side.

 I have been more focused working on the backend, however, I find myself learning and expanding my knowledge on the frontend as well.